Passlens

 Free versus paid is one of the most useful comparisons in this category, but not in the usual simplistic way.
 The real question is not whether paid is better in some abstract sense.
 It is what friction disappears when the product becomes more serious.
 A free workflow may already be enough if the user has a clean source image, only needs one straightforward export, and is comfortable checking the result manually.
 Paid value usually appears when the user wants more certainty, better print handling, stronger background cleanup, more output control, or fewer annoying product constraints around the workflow.

-Good commercial content should therefore explain feature value rather than moralize about pricing.
-A paywall is not valuable by itself.
-What matters is whether the paid layer removes uncertainty.
+A paid feature is useful only if it removes uncertainty.
 Does it improve the print workflow?
 Does it preserve export quality?
-Does it reduce the number of second-tool fixes the user has to make?
-Does it make the output review feel more confident?
-Those are the questions a real buyer is asking, even if they do not phrase them that way.
+Does it reduce the number of second-tool fixes you have to make?
+Does the output review feel more confident?
+Those are the questions that matter.

 • Free value: browser access, basic crop, basic output, easy trial of the workflow.